pandastrike/panda-confidential/API.md

 When a [shared key][sharedkey] is used, `encrypt` uses asymmetric encryption with a random nonce [it generates][[tweetnacl-random]].

 `encrypt` expects data as either a string or as an Uint8Array / Node.js Buffer.

-`encrypt` returns a base64 encoded stringified object with the fields `ciphertext` and `nonce`.
-This data is required for decryption.

 ### decrypt
 > `decrypt(Key, Blob [, Encoding])`